AVJefferson/Progressive-Islands-Guider/README.md

 After all these lines follows a line with 3 numbers.
 The first number is the minimum number of hours between the first collection and the first time gems were spent.
 For example, if it's optimal to spend gems after 4 hours and you set this number to 8, the guider will make a strategy which spends gems after 8 hours, even if 4 is usually better.
 The second number is the number of days the island lasts(subtract 1 if you use boost scroll and 2 if you don't) and the third number is the number of hours the island lasts.
 Even if the island lasts exactly 4 days, it makes more sense to write 1 16 than 2 0 because 2 0 requires inhumanely perfect collections and may not be possible.

 After that is 1 line for each node.
 In that line is the node's name.
 You can add "ignore" at the beginning of the name if you don't want to see the strategy to get to that node.
+If the name is "scroll"(or "ignorescroll") then the boost scroll is the reward for completing that node.

 Finally, here is an example for guiding for a r5 wyrmlad if you collect every hour and didn't use gems the first 4 hours: